Corral Wall Rock Climbing

-A long, south-facing sheltered wall with many moderates that's a good choice on those cold windy days all too common at Joshua Tree.
+A long, south-facing sheltered wall with 40+ routes, mostly moderates, that's a good choice on those cold windy days all too common at Joshua Tree.
 Due to the many routes here the area has been broken into Corral Wall - Left Side

 One drawback to this area is it's popularity and density of climbs which pretty much assures a crowd on weekends.
 That said, a visit mid-week may find you in solitude.

 Drive east past the Feudal Wall/Short Wall and park in the signed Rattlesnake Canyon Picnic Area.
 Walk east from the parking area to join a large wash (this is the Rattlesnake Canyon drainage), which is followed south (right) for about a 1/4 mile to a distinct right bend in the wash.
 The trail to the Corral Wall continues straight ahead (west) up and over a rocky notch to the Corral Wall which is hidden from view on the approach.
 Plan on 10-15 minutes to approach if all goes well.

 Heading left (south) and up slabs (beside beautiful, deeply carved pools) instead of continuing straight to the rocky notch will lead further up Rattlesnake Canyon and access Rattlesnake Buttress, The Pyramid and the outer reaches of the northern Wonderland.

 Browse More Rock Climbing Classics in Corral Wall

 Mountain Project's determination of the classic, most popular, highest rated climbing routes for Corral Wall: